krishnak98/FootballBigData/README.md

 Issues/Future Work
 1. Add more fields to Hbase.
 2. Show player trends through the years.
-3. Currently, if information about the current index and blocks is inside kamathk_kafka, which is not ideal.
+3. Currently, if information about the current index and blocks is inside kafka, which is not ideal.
 This needs to be moved to a file or Zookeeper.
 4. Get real time data.
 I was looking at something like https://towardsdatascience.com/embedding-the-language-of-football-using-nlp-e52dc153afa6, but couldn't execute it due to time constraints.